KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 NOTES:

-• The flexible exhaust hose allows placement of the air conditioner between 60 cm and 170 cm from window or door.
-For appliances with supplementary heaters, the minimum clearance from the appliances to combustible surfaces is 100 cm.
+• The flexible exhaust hose allows placement of the air conditioner between 60 cm and 170 cm from the window or door.
+For appliances with supplementary heaters, the minimum clearance from the appliance to combustible surfaces is 100 cm.

 • Portable air conditioners are designed as supplemental cooling to local areas within a room.